AugmentedDesignLab/junction-art/docs/Sequential-RoadBuilder.md

 These parameters change the overall shape and configuration for intersections.
 Some parameters need to be adjusted for specific purposes.
 User should create different builders for different purposes.

-    minAngle=np.pi/10, #Minimum clockwise angle between two consecutive incident roads. straightRoadLen=10, #length of the incident roads. should be kept to 1 meter. probLongConnection=0.3, # probability of a long connection road in the first 180 degree. probMinAngle=0.5, #probability of two consecutive incident roads having the minimum angle maxConnectionLength=50, #maximum length of a connection road inside the intersection minConnectionLength=12, #minimum length of a connection road inside the intersection.
-To be used in case of equal angle intersections or specifi purposes. random_seed=1 #For reproduction
+    minAngle=np.pi/10, #Minimum clockwise angle between two consecutive incident roads.
+If the randomly chosen angle is less than minAngle, it will be clamped to minAngle. straightRoadLen=10, #length of the incident roads. should be kept to 1 meter. probLongConnection=0.3, # probability of a long connection road in the first 180 degree. probMinAngle=0.5, #probability of two consecutive incident roads having the minimum angle maxConnectionLength=50, #maximum length of a connection road inside the intersection minConnectionLength=12, #minimum length of a connection road inside the intersection.
+To be used in case of equal angle intersections or specific purposes. random_seed=1 #For reproduction

 The most advanced method: **createWithRandomLaneConfigurations**